michaeledwards0/enterprise-azure-application-platform/README.md

 ---

-## Tenant and Subscription Strategy
+## Tenant and Subscription Strategy & Tradeoffs

-Both flagship portfolio projects can remain inside the same Microsoft Entra tenant while using separate governance and deployment boundaries.
+ Decided to deploy both projects under the same Subscription scope for project purposes.
+Both flagship portfolio projects remain inside the same Microsoft Entra tenant and Subscription, but will have their own Management group governance.
 ```mermaid
 flowchart TB
     Tenant[Microsoft Entra Tenant]